microsoft/fast/specs/slider/slider.md

 - `max` - maximum allowed value for the slider
 - `step` - limits the values of the `slider` to increments of the `step` value added to the minimum value of the `slider`'s total range.
 The default value is 1.
 The minimum and maximum values of a `slider`'s range are always valid results regardless of the `step` prop.
 The `step` prop is used as the value for incrementing the thumb by pressing the arrow keys.
  - `value` - Allows authors to specify the initial selected range of the `slider`.
 It defaults to a (step constrained) value at the midpoint on the `slider`'s total range.
+ - `orientation` - horizontal or vertical values allowed.

 *Events*
 - `change` - raise the change event for external parties to be informed of the value change.